13th-2016

 Grade: B+

-It looks at the escalating incarceration rates of the United States black population over the years, and how the prison system as a whole has been used as both a money-making system and as a way of controlling minorities.
+It looks at the escalating incarceration rates of the United States black population over the years and how the prison system as a whole has been used as both a money-making system and as a way of controlling minorities.

-The gloomy implication is that, with the current (2017) presidency, the minority population is still repressed and discriminated against by many political figures and that they are still largely feared and blamed for the “perceived” high crime rates.
+The gloomy implication is that, with the current (2017) presidency, the minority population is still repressed and discriminated against by many political figures and that they are still primarily feared and blamed for the “perceived” high crime rates.

 I love this aspect since it was a fresh history lesson for me on how the times have changed but have stayed the same.